shahdDaghash/Driving_School/README.md

 ---
  ## How to use it
  - Clone the reop
- - You need to have javafx jars and scene builder on your computer to be able to run the program
+ - You need to have javafx and scene builder on your computer to be able to run the program
  - To log in, you need to have one of the employees id and use it as a user name and password
 ---
 ## Languages And Tools: